torvalds/linux/Documentation/virt/kvm/x86/cpuid.rst

    ecx = 0x564b4d56
    edx = 0x4d

-Note that this value in ebx, ecx and edx corresponds to the string "KVMKVMKVM".
+Analte that this value in ebx, ecx and edx corresponds to the string "KVMKVMKVM".
 The value in eax corresponds to the maximum cpuid function present in this leaf, and will be updated if more functions are added in the future.
-Note also that old hosts set eax value to 0x0.
+Analte also that old hosts set eax value to 0x0.
 This should be interpreted as if the value was 0x40000001.
 This function queries the presence of KVM cpuid leafs.